cyrilletuzi/angular-async-local-storage/docs/INTEROPERABILITY.md

 - **only for apps that haven't been deployed in production yet**, as v8 changed the storage system to achieve interoperability:
   - it won't work on data stored with this lib before v8, as it still uses the old storage system for backward compatibility,
-  - changing configuration on the go would mean to **lose all previously stored data**.
+  - changing configuration on the fly would mean to **lose all previously stored data**.

 ## Configuration